 - Charter School income is based on the previous year’s expenditures of the student’s home school district which can be a 2-4% difference as compared to the current school year.

-- Charter School Law has been changed twice in the 23 years since it was first created – once to remove a payment for PSERS and once to remove a payment for Social Security (about 5% reduction to Charter Schools each time).
+- Charter School Law has been changed twice since it was first created in 1996 – once to remove a payment for PSERS and once to remove a payment for Social Security (about 5% reduction to Charter Schools each time).